-For each metric, the synthesis is presented by 8 graphs where are represented both platforms and both transmission directions (or call attempt direction for PDD).
+For each metric, the summary is presented by 8 graphs where both platforms and both transmission directions (or call attempt direction for PDD) are represented.

-8.1 Post Dialling Delay
+B.2 Post Dialling Delay

-Concerning the call establishment performances, a subjective study has highlighted that the users feel annoyance when the PDD exceeds 6 or 7 seconds.
+Concerning the call establishment performances, a subjective study has highlighted that the users feel annoyance when the PDD exceeds 6 seconds or 7 seconds.